italiangrid/storm/README.md

 ### Build instructions

-You need git to get the code.
+You need git to get the code, and Maven to build.

 Build command:
 ```bash